chaos-genius/chaos_genius/README.md

 4. Remove all created containers with `docker-compose rm`.

-5. Delete all data from volumes with `docker volumes prune`.
+5. Delete all data from volumes with `docker volume prune`.
    Make sure you don't have data from other containers.
 If yes, then we need to do this manually.

 ### From Image (Recommended)